10 Things to Do in Barcelona in November

 Costa Brava, Barcelona| ©Ben Paulos

-If you are thinking of taking a trip to Girona and the Costa Brava from Barcelona, the beginning of November, especially the 1st of November, can be one of the best times.
+If you’re thinking of taking a trip to Girona and the Costa Brava from Barcelona, early November—especially the 1st—might be one of the best times to go.

-The reason is that in Girona takes place the "Pujada de Castellers a la Catedral"; you will see how a tower formed by people (a casteller) climbs up the stairs of the cathedral at breakneck speed.
-Of course, it's free to attend, although you'll have to get a seat.
+The reason is that Girona hosts the “Pujada de Castellers a la Catedral”; you’ll see how a human tower (a casteller) climbs the cathedral’s stairs at breakneck speed.
+Of course, attendance is free, though you’ll need to secure a spot.

-• Recommended if: you want to make an excursion from Barcelona and not worry about transport and itineraries.
+• Recommended if: you want to take a day trip from Barcelona without worrying about transportation and itineraries

-Book an excursion to the Costa Brava from Barcelona
+Book a day trip to the Costa Brava from Barcelona

-10. Visit the Sagrada Familia with less people in November
+10. Visit the Sagrada Familia with fewer crowds in November

 The Sagrada Familia| ©Andreas Mariotti